 New to Arizona: What You Need to Know About Your Motor Vehicle Services

 If you have just moved to Arizona, welcome to the desert!
 It can be a very exciting time to move to a new place and get settled.
-One of the first things you might expect to do is to register your car in this state and get a new driver license.
-Most people head directly to Arizona’s Motor Vehicle Division to get everything taken care of, however there are some things you should know first.
+One of the first things you might expect to do is to register your car in this state and get a new drivers license.
+Most people head directly to Arizona’s Motor Vehicle Division to get everything taken care of, however, there are some things you should know first.